cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 And much more.

-Otherwise, all the same principles apply to searching databases as does searching the web with a search engine.
+Otherwise, all the same principles apply to searching databases as searching the web with a search engine.
 Specifically:

-1. Text has primacy
+1. Document-centered (bibliographic records are documents)
 2. Documents exist within a corpus
 3. Query construction is important